Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 nano ~/.kube/k3d-demo-cluster-1.config
 ```

-Fix the host (VM) port of the cluster, e.g. 38857 for the following example
+Fix the host (VM) port of the cluster, e.g. 38857 for the following example:

 ```
 apiVersion: v1